Independence Day (Brazil): Veterans and civil parade

 Since the parade of 1960 the National Defence League of Brazil's National Symbolic Flame Torch leads the civil parade segment.
 The idea of the flame is a symbolic representation of the national spirit and of the values of patriotism, service to the country and love for the people that it represents, as well as to continue to kindle the legacies of centuries of Brazilian history.
 The flame is carried by a national athlete escorted by the Military College of Brasília and a fanfare trumpet team from the Military Firefighters Corps of the Federal District.
 The athlete carrying the torch presents it to the President and to the other dignitaries to the tune of the opening bars of the Overture of Il Guarany, and then marches off.

-The torch relay team is followed by a athletic contingent and then by a veterans contingent made up of:
+The torch relay team is followed by an athletic contingent and then by a veterans contingent made up of: